Theatre in Ashland

 Enrollment, Fees, and Registration

-English 35 (1 unit transfer credit/letter grade) or English 135 (1 unit non-transfer credit).
+English 35 (1 unit of transfer credit/letter grade) or English 135 (1 unit of non-transfer credit).

-Mail payments and or registration form to Krista Walter, English Division, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003
+Make check or money order payable to Pasadena City College.
+Mail to Steve Pell, English Division, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003

 For further information: